illarionov/wasm-sqlite-open-helper/README.md

 db.close()
 ```

-The main intended purpose of the library is to be used in unit tests on the host.
+The intended purpose of the library is to be used in unit tests on the host.
 An example of such a test:

 ```kotlin
 class DatabaseTest {